From the Cook

 Tips & Tricks (5)

-- Ice Bath for Perfect Eggs 🥶Immediately transfer boiled eggs to an ice bath to stop the cooking process and prevent that gray-green ring around the yolk, ensuring creamy, bright yellow centers.
+- Ice Bath Cooling for Perfect Texture 🧊Immediately transfer boiled eggs to an ice bath to stop the cooking process and prevent that gray-green ring around the yolk, ensuring creamy, perfectly cooked eggs every time.

 Recipe Facts